-When it comes to blogs, a great way to use internal links is to follow the topic cluster model.
+When it comes to blogs, a great way to use internal links is to interlink pages within specific content hubs.
 It helps to “group” topically relevant posts and give prominence to the most important content pieces.

-There are two main types of content in the topic cluster model:
+There are two main types of content in the content hub model: